Cacti/plugin_thold/README.md

 ## Usage

 The Cacti 1.0 version of thold is designed to work with Device Templates.
-Therefore, when you configure a Device Template, you can add default Thresold Templates to that Device Template and when a Device in Cacti is created with that Device Template, all the required Thresolds will be created automatically.
+Therefore, when you configure a Device Template, you can add default Threshold Templates to that Device Template and when a Device in Cacti is created with that Device Template, all the required Thresholds will be created automatically.
 Of course, creating stand alone Thresholds is still supported.

 Also new in thold version 1.0 is the ability to create multiple Thresholds per